Chasing Perfection – Clocking the Perfect Pass in Hot Rod Drag Week, Rocky Mountain Race Week, Sick Week and Sick Summer 8.50-Second Limited Classes

 Just two days after the first perfect run was posted, it happened again.
 This time, it would be the 2012 twin-turbo Mustang of Jim Braun from Florida ringing up the magic run on day four of Hot Rod Drag Week.

-Although Braun was strong in the 8.5-second range on days three, four and five that week, the first two days put him into a hole he was unable to dig himself out of completely, finishing seventh with an 8.96 average.
+The result of Braun’s efforts was an 8.96 average and a seventh-place finish.
 This was the lone appearance for Braun behind the wheel, but we’ve seen him plenty in the co-pilot role for fellow Mustang man Brett LaSala.
-Braun’s car is undergoing some chassis updates this year; will we see a return to drag-and-drive behind the wheel soon?
+Jim’s car is currently undergoing some chassis updates; will he return to drag-and-drive behind the wheel?

 3. Aaron Shaffer – ’98 Chevrolet Camaro SS – Limited Street / Sick Street Race